gonzaleznicolas/codex_incremental_data_pipeline/README.md

 This project fetches historical stock data using `yfinance`, computes the ratio of the closing price to its 30-day moving average, and stores the results in a SQLite database.
+It also calculates the Bollinger Band percent (`bb_pct`) based on a 30-day window.
 Stock symbols are stored once in a `stocks` table and the `prices` table references them via foreign keys.
-The pipeline also assigns a `suggested_position` to each price row based on the `price_over_ma30` ratio.
+The pipeline assigns a `suggested_position` to each price row based on the `price_over_ma30` ratio.
 Allowed positions are stored in the `position` table and are "Long", "Short" and "Cash".